abdulwaheed21/Fake-News-Detection/README.md

 # Fake News Detector

-A machine learning pipeline for detecting fake news using NLP techniques.
+The Fake News Detector is a machine learning project designed to identify and classify news articles as either real or fake using natural language processing (NLP) techniques.
+This project leverages a variety of data preprocessing methods and classification algorithms to achieve accurate predictions.

 ## Usage